 Having a very low deductible raises insurance rates.
 If you want to reduce your insurance premiums, take a higher deductible.
 The difference will be minimal.
-Just be sure you can afford to pay the new deductible; it can be from emergency savings account if necessary.
+Just be sure you can afford to pay the new deductible; it can be from an emergency savings account if necessary.

 Is vehicle insurance necessary?

-A car is a marvel of innovation and technology, yet they have the potential to cause significant damage.
+Cars are a marvel of innovation and technology, yet they have the potential to cause significant damage.
 That is when difficulties with repairs led state governments to generate compulsory insurance laws to protect the people involved.

 In that sense, drivers pay insurance companies monthly or annual rates, known as insurance premiums, to receive specific coverage in the event of an accident.
 The choice of ranges or the type of policy you wish to purchase makes a difference in the cost of insurance.

 - Liability coverage: can be civil or casualty; it is the most common type of insurance since it is mandatory.
 It is a basic policy and compensates for damages caused by the insured driver.
 Cost varies according to the state and can be increased if desired.
 It is usually divided into three categories (bodily injury per person, bodily injury per accident, and property damage).